SWS-Methodology/Standards/setup.md

 ## Obtain Authentication

-Authentication is required to access certain resources, please contact the following team to obtain access to respective resources.
+Authentication is required to access certain resources, please contact the following teams to obtain access to respective resources.

+### CIO
+For these items, you'll have to use the Service Desk to file a ticket

+* Access to T Drive
+* Access to JIRA

 ### Engineering
 * Access to the SWS shared workspace.